How many years are the MPP, MIA and MDS?

 What is the procedure with the letters of reference?

 You must contact your referees to have them send us your letter of reference directly to the admissions team.

 2. Your referee may send a signed letter on institutional letterhead directly to our postal address:

 How many letters of reference must I send?

 We require two letters of reference to process your application.

-We strongly recommend that you contact your referees as soon as possible to not have any delays in your processing of your application.
+We strongly recommend that you contact your referees as soon as possible so as not to cause delays in the processing of your application.
 As soon as they are available, the letters must then be emailed to grad-admissions[at]hertie-school[dot]org.